For more confessions, insights and details on pregnancy, click here!

 Well, I guess I should call it strength exercise since I’m not really training for anything… well, labor?
 I digress.

-Carrying Hailey around certainly helped, too, but I’ve alo done more planking and total body strength to help aid in labor and recovery.
+Carrying Hailey around certainly helped, too, but I’ve a lot done more planking and total body strength to help aid in labor and recovery.
 At the very least, it got my endorphins pumping!

 2. Loyally Taking my Vitamins.

 I’ll admit, this didn’t happen my first pregnancy and didn’t happen at the beginning of the second one either.
 Why?
 I didn’t trust them.
 I questioned vitamin’s sourcing, their effectiveness and they usually upset my stomach, too.
-I figured I ate such a varied diet (yup, signs that you are a food snob 101) that I didn’t need them.
+I figured I ate such a varied diet that I didn’t need them.

 Well, then my energy began to suffer, cravings for meat intensified (remember that?) and I realized I might need a little support.
-I never expected the huge difference I would feel when I started taking the Vitalizer regularly.
+I never expected the huge difference I would feel when I started taking my prenatal vitamins regularly.

 3. Not Obsessing Over Labor.